FAQ (Frequently Asked Questions)

 Aerial Hoop: also known as "Cerceaux" and "Lyra", is a steel apparatus that looks like a suspended hula-hoop.
 Aerial hoops come in in single tab and double tab configurations.
 The act itself usually combines static and swinging trapeze skills with held poses and postures.

-Silks: also known as "Tissues" or "Fabrics", is an apparatus consisting of a long piece of cloth with the center of the cloth suspended from above.
+Silks: also known as "Tissu" or "Fabrics", is an apparatus consisting of a long piece of cloth with the center of the cloth suspended from above.
 The act itself involves one or more flyers performing held postures, wraps and drops.

 Corde Lisse: also known as "Rope" or "Smooth Rope", is an aerial apparatus that resembles a vertically hanging rope, with a loop on the top side of the rope.
 The act itself usually combines held postures, wraps and drops.